pioupiou-archive/api-doc/README.md

 ## Introduction

-This repository hosts the documentation for Pioupiou API
+This repository hosts the documentation for the Pioupiou API

 ## Usage